Principles of Pay and Recognition

 The College pay scales are available to view on our Salaries webpage.

-Annual ‘Cost of Living’ Pay Review
+Annual Pay Review

 The College’s annual pay review for all staff on local pay bargaining terms and conditions is jointly negotiated through local pay bargaining with the College Trades Unions.
 The review considers all elements of reward that impact on staff costs.

-The award is normally paid on 1 August unless Management Board agrees otherwise.
+The award is normally paid on 1 August unless Provost's Board agrees otherwise.
 The College sets the award, taking into account affordability as the principle requirement but assessed against staff wage demands based on inflationary pressures.
 Recruitment and retention data and other sector pay awards are utilised to determine the maximum offer that can be made by the College.

 Staff are invited to view the local pay negotiation outcomes.

-Equal Pay Audits and Pay Relativity
+Gender Pay and Equal Pay Audits

 Remuneration and Nominations Committee